Dear Religious Leader

 The idea of eloquent preaching, theatrical sermonising, weekly assemblies, night vigil prayer meetings, Bible or Koran school and other religious cultures that seem to be totally against freedom of expression for individuals and of equality among believers and non-believers would need to be looked into.

 The cultural packages of religion that seem to be against the development and emancipation of every living individual to its true potentials as independent human being with a free will cannot be of use in the project of creating heaven on earth.

 The present religious systems that seem to be, in all intents and purposes, designed to make worshippers more subservient and more beholding to the psychological manipulation of the religious leaders will definitely require some serious tinkering.

 As it is now, the present system does not seem to believe that worshippers have a free will and if they do have, the system does not believe they can be trusted to use it rationally.

 Hence the great effort being undertaken by religious leaders to quarantine worshippers of one religion or even sect of a religion from the influence of other religions/sect can be easily understood.

-The expected changes in the religious institutions that can make a far-reaching contribution to the establishment of the kingdom God in Nigeria shall entail,
+The expected changes in the religious institutions that can make a far-reaching contribution to the establishment of the kingdom God in Nigeria shall entail, a shift